frankfarrell/dynamodb-patterns/README.md

 1. The maximum item size in DynamoDB is [400 KB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html#limits-items) so if you plan on aggregating a lot of data in your time interval this won't work.
 In that case you could use a secondary table for the data and this table just to store references to it.

+### 3 Processor

+**Motivation**: You want to process events with lambda, but you want to keep track of the state in case of failures/timeouts etc.

+**Implementation**: You create an item in dynamo for each unit of work,and a lambda is triggered from the stream to do the work.
+If the lambda times-out, and has only partially completed the work it writes back it's progress to the dynamo entry.
+That in turn triggers the lambda and it knows where it left off last time.

+**Example**:
+1. You want to stream every row (with a bit processing) from a redshift table to a kinesis stream for some reason.
+You trigger an UNLOAD from redshift to S3 with a manifest file.
+A lambda function is triggered by the manifest file, which reads the contents and writes an item in a dynamo table with the file name, number of bytes.
+Another lambda is trigger by this dynamo entry, streams the file from s3 and before it times out writes back to the dynamo entry with number of bytes processed.
+That trigger the lambda again, which can start streaming from the bytes in the item.
+For each line of the s3 file, write to kinesis.

+**Code**:

+**Pros**:
+1. Allows you to process files or data that may take much longer than a typical lambda invocation allows.
+2. Keeps track of the processing state in a dynamo functions

+**Cons**:
+1. It feels a bit hacky, and it certainly is a workaround for lambda and dynamo limitations.
+But if you can stomach that, its very low on infrastructure and is easy to operate.
+2. If the work you are doing in the lambda is very CPU intensive, there is a good chance lambda isn't a good fit.